-Some Christmas markets open at the start of December but in Tuscany the festive celebrations begin on December 8th.
+Some Christmas markets open at the start of December but in Tuscany, the festive celebrations begin on December 8th.
 This is because it’s the day of the Immaculate Conception.
-There are wonderful Christmas markets all over Tuscany where you will find so many great gifts for friend and relatives (or yourself).
+There are wonderful Christmas markets all over Tuscany where you will find so many great gifts for friends and relatives (or yourself).
 Nativity scenes and the city center decorated with lights, tinsel and a Christmas tree!

 Siena is quite a small city and you can quite easily make the most of your Christmas visit in just one day.
 There a few Christmas markets around and a really interesting one is Mercat del Campo in Piazza del Campo